magento/devdocs/guides/v2.1/cloud/integrations/bitbucket-integration.md

     magento-cloud integration:delete <project-ID>
     ```

-Also, you can remove the Bitbucket integration by logging in to your Bitbucket account and revoking the OAuth grant on the _Settings_ page.
+Also, you can remove the Bitbucket integration by logging in to your Bitbucket account and revoking the OAuth grant on the account _Settings_ page.